TanGentleman/TanTan/README.md

 ```
 To troubleshoot, make sure packages are updated, specifically trying `pip3 --upgrade openai`
 # Using the TanTan chatbot:
-1. Paste your secret openai key to mysecrets.py
+1. Paste your secret openai key to mysecrets.py, and double check the filepath in config.py
-2. To test, run `python3 chatbot.py` from the TanTan repository in terminal
+2. Run `python3 chatbot.py` in terminal from the TanTan repository
-2*.
-You can also run `python3 Desktop/TanTan/chatbot.py` from the home directory
+    - Alternatively: Run `python3 Desktop/TanTan/chatbot.py` from the home directory

 After completing the prerequisites above, and moving chat.py to your home directory:
-You can now additionally:
-2. Run `python3 chat.py` from your home directory in terminal
+    - You can run `python3 chat.py` from your home directory in terminal

 3. You're in!
-Have fun feeling like a computer whiz with the world of knowledge at your fintertips.
+Have fun feeling like a computer whiz with the world of knowledge at your fingertips.
 To see the manual of commands and descriptions:
     - `tan` or `tanman`
 - FYI: You can follow `python3 chat.py` with `config <engine> <max_tokens> <debug>`